spree/spree/guides/content/integration/tutorials/creating_endpoints_tutorial.md

 {"message_id":"518726r84910000004","message":"product:not_in_stock"}```

 The good news is that our endpoint works!
-The bad news is that we'll have to source our "Widgets WIthout Awesomeness" somewhere else.
+The bad news is that we'll have to source our "Widgets Without Awesomeness" somewhere else.

 ### Returning Information About a Record